nodonoghue/helloworld/README.md

 helloworld
 ==========

-Build using the Android Studio beta release, http://developer.android.com/sdk/installing/studio.html
+Built using the Android Studio beta release, http://developer.android.com/sdk/installing/studio.html

-First App, used to test and learn new methods and features.
+First App, used to test and learn how to develop Android apps.